Residential Development Stamp Duty Refund Scheme

 Commencing building work

-• in accordance with the Commencement Notice that has been acknowledged as valid
+• in line with the Commencement Notice that has been acknowledged as valid

 • within 30 months after the date the land was transferred to you